Debian/dput-ng/README.md

 adding additional features for better sanity checking, and designed in an extensible way.

+In addition, dput-ng also provides a Python package that's totally usable from 3ed party apps that wish to integrate with dput-ng.

 Check the [docs](http://dput.rtfd.org) for more on topics that might interest you.